How To Identify Most Common Retail Store Types

 11. Boutiques

-Boutiques are small-scale stores that usually offer high-end fashion items, accessories, or unique handcrafted goods.
+Boutiques are small-scale stores usually offering high-end fashion items, accessories, or unique handcrafted goods.
 They are characterized by personalized customer service and a carefully curated selection of products.

 What to Look for: